Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks: Introduction

-Among the proposed gray-box untargeted attack methods, the gradient-based attackers \cite{zugner2019adversarial,ma2020towards,xu2019topology,lin2020exploratory} have been proved to have enhanced attacking performance and become one of the mainstream attack strategies.
-Gradient-based attackers rely on a pre-trained GNN classifier, known as a surrogate model, to obtain gradients at node features and graph structure, based on which to generate perturbations.
-However, existing papers have focused on using gradients to create disturbances and have not examined how to make the gradient from the surrogate model more reliable.
+Among the proposed gray-box untargeted attack methods, the gradient-based attackers \cite{zugner2019adversarial,ma2020towards,xu2019topology,lin2020exploratory} have been proved to enhance attacking performance and become mainstream attack strategies.
+A gradient-based attacker relies on a pre-trained GNN classifier, known as a surrogate model, to obtain gradients at node features and graph structure, based on which to generate perturbations.
+However, existing papers have focused on using gradients to create perturbations and have not examined how to obtain more reliable gradients from the surrogate model.
 We consider the representation learning process of the model as learning a mapping of nodes from the input layer to the embedding layer.
 As a classifier trained with one-hot labels, GNN can map a node to the vicinity of the centroid of its corresponding cluster in the embedding layer, but it has difficulty capturing the topological relationships between nodes.
-As shown in Figure \ref{topo}(a), the topology of nodes in the input layer is partially lost during the classification-based representation learning process, making the similarity between nodes in the input layer confusing when they are mapped in the embedding layer.
-Based on the backpropagation of attack loss, the gradient on the input layer is directly related to the topology (similarity between nodes) in the embedding layer, while it is not entirely related to the topology in the input layer.
+As shown in Figure \ref{topo}(a), the topology of nodes in the input layer is partially lost during the classification-based representation learning process, making the similarity between nodes in the input layer confusing when they are mapped in the embedding layer.\blfootnote{$^\dag$Corresponding author: Stan Z. Li.} Based on the backpropagation of attack loss, the gradient on the input layer is directly related to the topology (similarity between nodes) in the embedding layer, while it is not entirely related to the topology in the input layer.
 As a result, the gradient-based perturbations generated by the attacker are influenced by the mapping of the embedding layer of the surrogate model and become specific to this model while losing generalization to other models.
 Considering the victim model is unknown, to improve the transferability of the attack, this paper proposes that the surrogate model should maintain the consistency of the topology of nodes in the embedding and input layers.
-To this end, Surrogate Representation Learning with Isometric Mapping (SRLIM) has been proposed, which maintains the topology when maps nodes from non-European input space to European embedding space.
-We introduce the graph geodesic distance to represent the similarity between nodes in the input space, and constrain the mapping of nodes to be isometric using an extra loss.
-The surrogate model of SRLIM learns to maintain the node similarity from the input layer to the embedding layer , thus the model establishes a connection between the derived gradient on the data level and the node topology on the input layer.
+To this end, Surrogate Representation Learning with Isometric Mapping (SRLIM) has been proposed, which maintains the topology when mapping nodes from non-Euclidean input space to Euclidean embedding space.
+We introduce the graph geodesic distance to represent the similarity between nodes in the input space and constrain the mapping of nodes to be isometric using an extra loss.
+The surrogate model of SRLIM learns to maintain the node similarity from the input layer to the embedding layer.
+Thus the model establishes a connection between the derived gradient on the data level and the node topology on the input layer.